Faiq Zaidan: Career

 Following the invasion of Iraq and the fall of the Ba'athist regime, Zaidan was among the first judges to be appointed in senior positions in the new Iraqi state.
-In 2005, he was named the Chief Justice of the Iraqi Central Investigation Court Specialising in Combating Terrorism and Major Crimes.
-Then in 2012, he became a member of the Iraqi Court of Cassation (the apex court), then its Vice-President in 2014 and finally its President in 2016.
+In 2005, he was named the president of the Iraqi Central Investigation Court Specialising in Combating Terrorism and Major Crimes.
+Then in 2012, he became a member of the Iraqi Court of Cassation (the apex court), then its vice-president in 2014 and finally its president in 2016.

-On 23 January 2017, the Iraqi Council of Representatives passed the Supreme Judicial Council Law No. 45 which stipulated that the President of the Court of Cassation shall be the President of the Supreme Judicial Council ex officio.
-Zaidan then subsequently assumed the position of Chief Justice of the Supreme Judicial Council.
+On 23 January 2017, the Iraqi Council of Representatives passed the Supreme Judicial Council Law No. 45 which stipulated that the president of the Court of Cassation shall assume the position of president of the Supreme Judicial Council ex officio.
+Zaidan then subsequently became the head of Iraq's Supreme Judicial Council, which is the foremost judicial body in the country, responsible for managing all affairs of the judiciary.

-In January 2021, Zaidan issued an arrest warrant for the United States President Donald Trump, charging him with orchestrating the assassination of Iranian General Qasem Soleimani and Iraqi militia leader Abu Mahdi al-Muhandis.
+In January 2021, Zaidan issued an arrest warrant for the United States president Donald Trump, charging him with orchestrating the assassination of Iranian General Qasem Soleimani and Iraqi militia leader Abu Mahdi al-Muhandis.
 He described it as "a treacherous and cowardly crime that has no moral basis".
 The warrant, issued under Article 406 of Iraq's Penal Code, accuses Trump of premeditated murder, a crime punishable by death.
 The arrest warrant was later withdrawn.

-In November 2021, the American University of Iraq - Baghdad (AUIB) appointed Zaidan as Distinguished Professor of Law, honoris causa, at the AUIB College of Law.
+In November 2021, Faiq Zaidan reportedly directly intervened in a marriage contract involving a 12-year old girl from Baghdad, by revoking it.
+On 10 November 2021, the American University of Iraq - Baghdad (AUIB) appointed Zaidan as Distinguished Professor of Law, honoris causa, at the AUIB College of Law.

-In 2022, Faiq Zaidan faced accusations of politicizing Iraq's judiciary, and influencing verdicts to align with the interests of the ruling Coordination Framework, which is mostly composed of pro-Iran parties.
+In 2022, Faiq Zaidan was accused by some American commentators of politicizing Iraq's judiciary, and influencing verdicts to align with the interests of the ruling Coordination Framework, which is mostly composed of pro-Iran parties.
 According to Alhurra, Michael Knights from the pro-Israeli Washington Institute for Near East Policy alleged that Zaidan guided a 2022 Federal Supreme Court ruling that altered the requirement for electing Iraq's president from a two-thirds majority vote to a two-thirds quorum, thereby empowering pro-Iranian forces.
 Furthermore, Michael Knights also claimed to have knowledge about an alleged secret meeting between former Prime Minister Nouri Al-Maliki, Iranian Quds Force commander Esmail Qaani (who was later reportedly accused of being an Israeli spy) and Zaidan to secure the ruling, effectively undermining the election results.
-Thus, the Coordination Framework successfully thwarted Muqtada al-Sadr’s efforts to form a 165-seat majority government with the participation of Sunni Arab and Kurdish factions.
+Thus, the Coordination Framework successfully thwarted Muqtada al-Sadr's efforts to form a 165-seat majority government with the participation of Sunni Arab and Kurdish factions.